Ignaz Trebitsch-Lincoln: Germany and Austria

 A penniless refugee, Trebitsch-Lincoln worked his way bit by bit into the extreme right-wing and militarist fringe in Weimar Germany, making the acquaintance of Wolfgang Kapp and Erich Ludendorff among others.
 In 1920, following the Kapp Putsch, he was appointed press censor to Kapp's provisional government.
 In this capacity he met Adolf Hitler, who flew in from Munich the day before the Putsch collapsed.

 With the fall of Kapp, Trebitsch fled south from Munich to Vienna to Budapest, intriguing all along the way, linking up with a whole variety of fringe political factions, such as a loose alliance of monarchists and reactionaries from all over Europe known as the White International.
 Entrusted with the organization's archives, he promptly sold the information to the secret services of various governments.
 Tried and acquitted on a charge of high treason in Austria, he was deported yet again.
-His name was also used by other impostors: following the assassination of the Italian MP Giacomo Matteotti, in 1924 the police arrested a certain Otto Thierschadl alias Chirzel, who gave as his name Tribisch Lincoln.
+His name was also used by other impostors; following the assassination of the Italian MP Giacomo Matteotti in 1924, the police arrested a certain Otto Thierschadl alias Chirzel, who gave as his name Tribisch Lincoln.

 Conversion to Buddhism

 He ended up in China, where he took up employment under three different warlords including Wu Peifu.

 Supposedly after a mystic experience in the late 1920s, Trebitsch converted to Buddhism, becoming a monk.

-In 1931 he rose to the rank of abbot, establishing his own monastery in Shanghai.
+In 1931, he rose to the rank of abbot, establishing his own monastery in Shanghai.

 All initiates were required to hand over their possessions to Abbot Chao Kung (照空 (Zhào Kōng)), as he now called himself.

-He also spent time seducing nuns.

-In 1937 he transferred his loyalties yet again, this time to the Empire of Japan, producing anti-British propaganda on their behalf.
+In 1937, he transferred his loyalties yet again, this time to the Empire of Japan, producing anti-British propaganda on their behalf.
 Chinese sources say that he also wrote numerous letters and articles for the European press condemning Japanese imperial aggression in China.
 After the outbreak of the Second World War, he also made contact with the Nazis, offering to broadcast for them and to raise up all the Buddhists of the East against any remaining British influence in the area.
 The chief of the Gestapo in the Far East, SS Colonel Josef Meisinger, urged that this scheme receive serious attention.
 It was even seriously suggested that Trebitsch be allowed to accompany German agents to Tibet to implement the scheme.
 He proclaimed himself the new Dalai Lama after the death of the 13th Dalai Lama, a move that was supported by the Japanese but rejected by the Tibetans.

-Heinrich Himmler was enthusiastic, as was Rudolf Hess, but it all came to nothing after the latter flew to Scotland in May 1941.
-After this, Adolf Hitler put an end to all such pseudo-mystical schemes.
-Even so, Trebitsch may have continued his work for the German and Japanese security services in Shanghai until his death in 1943.